 There are several scholarships available for this course that you may be eligible for, including:

-- Masters in Global Innovation Management International Excellence Scholarship
+- Masters in Global Strategy and Innovation Management International Excellence Scholarship

-- Masters in Global Innovation Management UK/EU Excellence Scholarship
+- Masters in Global Strategy and Innovation Management UK/EU Excellence Scholarship

 - Dean's Excellence Scholarship (UK/EU and International)

 This masters degree prepares you to lead strategic innovation initiatives in a range of organisations.
 It is ideal for those seeking a managerial career in industries that have a fast pace of change and a high degree of creativity.

 As a graduate of this course, you will be well-equipped with theoretical and practical knowledge, and have the necessary skills to lead innovation.